mastodon/documentation/Running-Mastodon/Production-guide.md

     CREATE USER mastodon CREATEDB;
     \q

+Under Ubuntu 16.04, you will need to explicitly enable ident authentication so that local users can connect to the database without a password:

+    sudo sed -i '/peer$/a host    all     all     127.0.0.1/32    ident' /etc/postgresql/9.?/main/pg_hba.conf

+and install an ident daemon, which does not come installed by default:

+    sudo apt-get install pidentd
+    sudo systemctl enable pidentd
+    sudo systemctl start pidentd

 ## Rbenv

 It is recommended to use rbenv (exclusively from the `mastodon` user) to install the desired Ruby version.
 Follow the guides to [install rbenv][1] and [rbenv-build][2] (I recommend checking the [prerequisites][3] for your system on the rbenv-build project and installing them beforehand, obviously outside the unprivileged `mastodon` user)